pagallagher/computer-setup/README.md

 ## Remove Preinstalled Software

+This section is very dependant on the Linux flavor chosen.
 I would read through this section carefully.
 If you happen to want anything in here, remove it before running.
+If there are additional things that you want to dispose of, add them.

 I also disable bluetooth here to help battery life.
 If you actually use bluetooth, skip that section.

+I also remove a lot of the language specific character fonts that I don't speak.
 ```bash
 # Unused Programs
 sudo apt-get purge hexchat firefox thunderbird seahorse